-We are a welcoming, accessible and inclusive community, caring for all Goals Objectives A1.
-People from different social, language and cultural backgrounds are involved 1.
-Allow all residents, regardless of their cultural background, gender, age or ability to have equitable access to Council buildings, services, activities and information (Goal: A1, A2, A3, A4, A5, A6) and included A2.
-People experience a strong sense of belonging and identity Provide opportunities for everyone - including children, young people and families - to be listened to, heard and understood in decisions that affect them (Goal: A1, A2, A3, A4, A5) A3.
-Our community understands and values the stories and aspirations of Aboriginal people 3.
-Maintain and care for Council-owned and operated spaces and places and encourage others to do likewise to ensure Glenorchy's built and natural assets are valued and shared (Goal: A1, A2, A3, A4, A5, A6) A4.
-Everyone has an opportunity to have their say on issues that affect them 4.
-Nurture Council's relationships with Aboriginal people and groups in the Glenorchy community to foster mutual respect and build cultural awareness (Goal: A1, A2, A3, A6) A5.
-Community groups and individuals are empowered and have the resources to 5.
-Support cultural activity and celebrations that lead to deeper understanding and harmony within our community (Goal: A1, A2, A6) 6.
-Promote pride and inclusion of the LGBTQI community (Goal: A1, A2, A6) contribute as active members of our community A6.
-Everyone participates in a wide range of arts and cultural experiences as a vital component in the life and 7.
-Provide and promote services, programs, events and activities which enable people of all ages and abilities to form meaningful social connections (Goal: A1, A2, A5, A6) 8.
-Provide opportunities and information for those who are less advantaged to participate in our community life (Goal: A1, A4, A5, A6) growth of community 9.
+- 1. Allow all residents, regardless of their cultural background, gender, age or ability to have equitable access to Council buildings, services, activities and information (Goal: A1, A2, A3, A4, A5, A6) - 2.
+Provide opportunities for everyone including children, young people and families to be listened to, heard and understood in decisions that affect them (Goal: A1, A2, A3, A4, A5) - 3.
+Maintain and care for Council-owned and operated spaces and places and encourage others to do likewise to ensure Glenorchy's built and natural assets are valued and shared (Goal: A1, A2, A3, A4, A5, A6) - 4.
+Nurture Council's relationships with Aboriginal people and groups in the Glenorchy community to foster mutual respect and build cultural awareness (Goal: A1, A2, A3, A6) - Support cultural activity and celebrations that lead to deeper understanding and harmony within our community (Goal: A1, A2, A6) - 6.
+Promote pride and inclusion of the LGBTQI community (Goal: A1, A2, A6) - 7.
+Provide and promote services, programs, events and activities which enable people of all ages and abilities to form meaningful social connections (Goal: A1, A2, A5, A6) - 8.
+Provide opportunities and information for those who are less advantaged to participate in our community life (Goal: A1, A4, A5, A6) - 9.
 Provide accessible information (including translations and plain and Easy English options) (Goal: A1, A2, A3, A4, A5, A6)